 Read the e-memo sent to students regarding the move to Google Apps.

-The second phase, which is currently underway as a project and expected to be completed in the second half of the 2013-14 academic year, is the implementation of Microsoft Office 365 to serve the e-mail, calendaring, and collaboration needs of faculty, staff, and retirees.
-Similar to Google Apps for Education, Microsoft Office 365 is a cloud-based suite of solutions that includes a hosted Exchange e-mail and calendaring environment, as well as collaborative office applications.
+The second phase, which is currently underway as a project and expected to be completed in the summer of 2015; is the implementation of Microsoft Office 365 to serve the email, calendaring, and collaboration needs of faculty, staff, and retirees.
+Similar to Google Apps for Education, Microsoft Office 365 is a cloud-based suite of solutions that includes a hosted Exchange email and calendaring environment, as well as collaborative office applications.

-The scope of the project includes the migration of faculty, staff, and retiree e-mail accounts from the campus Microsoft Exchange server to Exchange Online.
-In addition, all CU-Boulder constituents (including students and alumni) will be provided access to Microsoft Office 365's collaborative tools such as Office Web Apps, SharePoint, and Lync Online.
+The scope of the project includes the migration of faculty, staff, and retiree email accounts from the campus Microsoft Exchange server to Exchange Online.
+In addition, all CU-Boulder constituents (including students and alumni) will be provided access to Microsoft Office 365's collaborative tools such as Office Web Apps.